anisul-Islam/relational-database-sql/README.md

     ```

-    SERIAL: In PostgreSQL, SERIAL is a pseudo data type that automatically generates a sequence of integers for each row inserted into the table.
+  - SERIAL: In PostgreSQL, SERIAL is a pseudo data type that automatically generates a sequence of integers for each row inserted into the table.
 When you define a column as SERIAL, PostgreSQL will automatically create a sequence object and associate it with the column.
 This sequence generates unique integer values for the column whenever a new row is inserted into the table.

-     Image type: if you're storing the actual image files in the database, you might consider using a BYTEA (byte array) data type, which is suitable for storing binary data such as images.
+  - Image type: if you're storing the actual image files in the database, you might consider using a BYTEA (byte array) data type, which is suitable for storing binary data such as images.
 In some databases, there are specific data types designed for storing large binary objects (LOBs) like images, such as BLOB (Binary Large Object) in MySQL or BYTEA in PostgreSQL.

+  - verify table creation: `\d tableName`

 - **Using UUID (Universal Unique Identifier) / GUID (Globally Unique Identifier)**
     `userId UUID PRIMARY KEY DEFAULT uuid_generate_v4(),`